Product: M. Müller & Sohn - Schnittmuster - DOB - Grundschnitt Kleider

 You can find many more pattern instructions and patterns for sewing dresses in our online shop.

-Product: Download Pattern Construction Women: Wedding Dresses 2
+Product: Download Pattern Construction Women: Evening Dresses

-Download Pattern Construction Women: Wedding Dresses 2
+Download Pattern Construction Women: Evening Dresses

 4 Comments for this article